NEUBIAS/training-resources/_modules/auto_threshold.md

 learn_next:

 external_links:
-- Some common automatic thresholding methods can be studied [here](https://imagej.net/plugins/auto-threshold)
+- Some common automatic thresholding methods can be studied here [Imagej.net Auto-threshold](https://imagej.net/plugins/auto-threshold)

 ---

 ### Key points
-- Most auto thresholding methods do two class clustering.
+- Most auto thresholding methods do two class clustering
-- If the histogram is bimodal, most automated methods will perform well.
+- If the histogram is bimodal, most automated methods will perform well
-- If the histogram has more than two peaks, automated methods could produce noisy results.
+- If the histogram has more than two peaks, automated methods could produce noisy results